8ctopus/paypal-rest-api/README.md

 A php implementation of the PayPal REST API using `PSR-7`, `PSR-17` and `PSR-18`.

 The package is a work in progress and contributions are welcome.
-For now, it covers `Orders` (one-time payments), subscriptions (`Products`, `Plans` and `Subscriptions`), and `web hooks` (receive notifications from PayPal when certain events occur).
+For now, it covers `Orders` (one-time payments), subscriptions (`Products`, `Plans` and `Subscriptions`), and `Webhooks` (receive notifications from PayPal when certain events occur).
 That's all that's needed to create a store, be it one-time payment or subscription based.

 ## install package